The Impact of Cold and Heat Therapy on Muscle Recovery

 What is cold therapy?

-Cold therapy, also known as cryotherapy, involves applying ice or cold packs to the body to reduce inflammation and pain.
-It is commonly used to treat muscle soreness and injuries.
+Cold therapy, also known as cryotherapy, involves applying ice or cold packs to areas of the body to help reduce inflammation and pain.
+It is frequently used after injuries or particularly strenuous activities.

 What is heat therapy?